mims-harvard/GNNGuard/README.md

 ```
 python setup.py install
 ```
 2. We extend the original DeepRobust from single GCN to multiplye GNN variants including GAT, GIN, Jumping Knowledge, and GCN-SAINT.
-After installing DeepRobust, please replace the origininal folder `DeepRobust-master/deeprobust/graph/defense` by the provided `defense` folder!
+After installing DeepRobust, please replace the origininal folder `DeepRobust-master/deeprobust/graph/defense` by the `defense` folder that provided in our repository!

 3. To better plugin GNNGuard to geometric codes, we slightly revised some functions in geometric.
-Please use the three files under provided `nn/conv/` to replace the corresponding files in the installed geometric folder (for example, the folder path could be `/home/username/.local/lib/python3.5/site-packages/torch_geometric/nn/conv/`).
+Please use the three files under our provided `nn/conv/` to replace the corresponding files in the installed geometric folder (for example, the folder path could be `/home/username/.local/lib/python3.5/site-packages/torch_geometric/nn/conv/`).

-*Note:* Please install the corresponding CUDA versions if you are using GPU.
+*Note:* 1).
+Don't forget to backup all the original files when you replacing anything, in case you need them at other places!
+2).
+Please install the corresponding CUDA versions if you are using GPU.

 ## Datasets
 Here we provide the datasets (including Cora, Citeseer, ogbn-arxiv, and DP) used in GNNGuard paper.